EvSivtsova/CV/README.md

 #### Team player
 Throughout my career I had an opportunity to collaborate across multicultural cross-functional teams to ensure timely and on-budget execution of projects and tasks in Europe, North America, UAE, CIS countries and Asia.
 I worked successfully with remote and face-to-face team members to deliver the majority of my projects.

-This experience was very helpful at Makers, as we paired every afternoon to learn how to pair effectively.
-And when working on team projects, we had regular StandUps and Reviews to make sure we can build functioning applications.
-During these meetings I made sure that we were using our time wisely, by identifying the focus of the meeting and ensuring the clarify of the tasks discussed.
-I also took responsibility for some of not-so-popular tasks, such setting up databases, including Many-to-Many tables for an experimentary [AirBNB clone](https://github.com/EvSivtsova/makersbnb), in all three team projects and took care of the project setup for [Ratify](https://github.com/EvSivtsova/ratify).
+This experience was very helpful at Makers, as we paired every afternoon, mainly, remotely, to learn how to pair effectively.
+When working in teams, we also had regular Scrum meetings, during which I was making sure that we used our time wisely and ensured the clarity of the tasks discussed while also keeping it lighthearted and fun.
+I also took responsibility for some of the less popular tasks, such as setting up databases in all three team projects, including creating Many-to-Many relationships for an experimentary [AirBNB clone](https://github.com/EvSivtsova/makersbnb).
+In addition, I shared the information I found useful with my teammates.
+For example, having broken down the boilerplate we received for our [facebook clone](https://github.com/EvSivtsova/acebook-the-pyjamas), I explained to some of my teammates how middlewares work and how they can be used to check, for example, whether a user is authorized to use a specific route, and handle errors.
+I then used this knowledge to set up the project for our [Ratify](https://github.com/EvSivtsova/ratify) app.

 ## Experience